Tyrone 'rebooted' to face 'form team in Ireland'

 "There isn't a lot of forgiveness or rehabilitation but we'll see how this first phase shapes up and hopefully we'll be out the back end of it in the right position."

-Having already lost to three Connacht teams this year, Logan and his players will be determined not to make the long journey home on Saturday without a win.
+Having already lost to three Connacht teams this year, Logan and his players will be determined not to make the long journey home on Saturday without a win after what will be Tyrone and Galway's first championship encounter since 2004.

 "We've had a few bus journeys up that road.
 It shows you the strength of Connacht football.
 Connacht would maybe provide three teams who will be looking to go the full distance and we're starting with one of the main contenders.